clarkgrubb/data-tools/doc/TOUR.md

     $ xmllint FILE.xml

-The *data tools* include a tool called `dom-awk` for using XPATH or CSS selectors to extract data from an XMl or HTML file.
+The *data tools* include a tool called `dom-awk` for using XPATH or CSS selectors to extract data from an XML or HTML file.
 Here is an example of getting the links from a web page:

     $ curl www.google.com | dom-awk  '$_.xpath("//a").each {|o| puts o["href"] }'